SmartThingsOSS/cassandra-migration/README.md

 This is very limited right now.
 Things that should/could be fixed in no particular order.
 * Allow for migrating multiple keyspaces
 * Better error handling for bad parameters
-* Make the shell scripts work from any location, not just root dir